 - In some families it’s worth a try.

 In the wrong family circumstances, a joint custody order can perpetuate hostilities, indecision, and power struggles.
 Children – particularly children already exposed to the upset of family breakdown – look to their parents for love, guidance, stability, protection, and consistency.
 They need to have confidence that adult decisions will be made quickly, properly and uneventfully.
 Shared parenting:

 - It’s not exactly “Use It or Lose It”.

 - More like “Abuse It and Lose It”.

 In this blog and elsewhere, we have for a very long time argued that there should be a legislated rebuttable presumption for equal shared parenting.
 But ESP just does not work in every single situation.
 This case is one where it was not working at least in terms of decision making.
 Parents in an ESP regime must realize that they do not have to “win” every battle.
 Compromise and even acquiescence is sometimes the better part of valour.
 Exposing kids to parental conflict is bad.
 Anything that reduces conflict is good.
-To make ESP work parents must dedicate themselves to putting the children’s interests first.
-In high conflict cases they simply must have a Parental Coordinator in place from the get go or at least have access to an effective mediator before they run off to court.
+To make ESP work parents must dedicate themselves to putting their children’s interests first.
+In high-conflict cases they simply must have a Parental Coordinator in place from the get-go or at least have access to an effective mediator before they run off to court.

 Let this decision be a warning to those parents who must win at all costs.
 Read and reread this portion of His Honour’s decision:

-Shared parenting is not intended to be a competition.
+Equal Shared parenting is not intended to be a competition.
 It’s not a zero-sum game where you can’t let the other parent “win”, because that means you “lose”.